Python implementation of Isotonic Estimator in Wicksell Problem

 This package implements the isotonic estimator for Wicksell’s problem given in the paper Adaptive and Efficient Isotonic Estimation in Wicksell’s Problem.

-the user user can import the package using the lines of code:
+How to use the package?
+After installing the package via the usual command line pip install, the user user can import the package using the lines of code:

 from isotonic_estimator_lib import isotonic_estimator